-Valorant Episode 3 Act 1 patch update introduced several new weapon changes in-game.
+VALORANT Episode 3 Act 2 patch update introduced several new weapons changes in-game.
 Along with this, a new economic system was introduced for purchasing guns every round.

-Although it's still early in Episode 3, we have a rough idea of the upcoming weapons meta.
-In the test build for KAY/O we experienced that the least used weapons like Shorty, Stinger, Bulldog were performing much better than before.
+Although it's still early in act, we have a rough idea of the upcoming weapons meta.
+In the test build for Fracture, we experienced that the least used weapons like Shorty, Stinger, Bulldog were performing much better than before.

 Riot has also lowered the bullet tagging from 75% to 72.5%.
 This feature is the slowing effect that players feel while getting hit by bullets.
 They have also changed weapon deadzone from 30% to 27.5%.
 This aspect refers to the movement speed at which a player becomes inaccurate.

 The official patch notes gave players the raw changes implemented by the developers.
 They tweaked the walking inaccuracy and running inaccuracy throughout all the weapon classes.

 The developers also changed the pricing for several weapons and the following list shows all the new prices: